Kroll served as the alpha dog of the Warriors' offense and took over games with his quick-strike shooting.

 Colbert, a quick slasher who kick-starts the fast break, has all the attributes to orchestrate the Warriors' baseline-to-baseline offense.

 Colbert, who will manage the game, tears into the driving lanes and peddles out assists as Bair anticipates a more uptempo attack this season.
 Colbert can dish the ball out to a variety of scorers.

 Cody Kiefer, a towering 6-foot-6 forward with a refined face-up game and dependable mid-range jumper that he can extend beyond the 3-point arc, should surface as the featured scorer.

 Kiefer added bulk to a once-spindly frame this offseason, packing on 15 pounds of muscle and developing into a more versatile scoring threat.

 Another key piece of the Warriors' puzzle is high-flying forward Benttion Hendricks, Colbert's half-brother.

 Hendricks' presence on the boards is critical.
 A veteran, Hendricks is long and athletic.
-He has developed a mid-range game to supplement his superior above-the-rim game.

 Having crammed home 17 dunks last season, Hendricks' explosiveness hasn't dwindled.
 Bair said Hendricks spent the summer diversifying his scoring and becoming an all-around player.